jenskobler/GNPyWrapper.jl/README.md

     - from which you can generate gnpy objects and vice versa

-        - Note: RamanFiber not supported (yet?)

-        - ATTENTION: RIGHT NOW: only initialization of objects supported, not results (after propagating a signal through element)

     - a automatic process from which you can generate element and path descriptions

-        - ATTENTION: RIGHT NOW: properties of attributes are in Python format

-            - ATTENTION: RIGHT NOW: full Julia conversion is missing

     - two examples